 The sash may close less tightly after many years of use.
 These adjustments make the sash close more tightly or less tightly.
 To reduce air leakage around the sash, make the sash close more tightly.
 To make the Euro-Handle easier to operate, make the sash close less tightly.
 You can increase or decrease the closing tightness with Adjustment 2: Locking Cam Closing Tightness.
-How To Correct Sash Binding Problems There are two gliding shoes on a sliding sash.
-This adjustment (shown on the following page) raises or lowers the side of the sash nearest to the gliding shoe.
+HOW TO CORRECT SASH BINDING PROBLEMS There are two gliding shoes on a sliding sash.
+This adjustment raises or lowers the side of the sash nearest to the gliding shoe.
 When you raise or lower the sash on only one side, you make the sash tilt.
 When you raise or lower the sash differently on each side, you also make the sash tilt.
-If the bottom of the sash binds against the frame, use this adjustment on both shoes to lift the bottom of the sash.
-If the top of the sash binds against the frame, use this adjustment on both shoes to lower the sash.
+If the bottom of the sash binds against the frame (see Figure 5-16, Item B), use this adjustment on both shoes to lift the bottom of the sash.
+If the top of the sash binds against the frame (see Figure 5-16, Item A), use this adjustment on both shoes to lower the sash.
 To move the sash straight up or straight down, adjust both shoes by the same amount.
 Adjustment 1: Gliding Shoe Height Maximum Adjustment: Raises the sash 3 mm.
 Lowers the sash 3 mm.
 This procedure shows you how to adjust the sash height on one gliding shoe.
 If you want to move the sash straight up or straight down, adjust the sash height on both gliding shoes by the same amount.
 If you want to tilt the sash to correct binding problems on the sides of the sash, you may only need to raise or lower the sash on one gliding shoe.
-You may also need to raise the sash height on one gliding shoe, and lower it on the other.
+You may also need to raise the sash height on one gliding shoe and lower it on the other.
 Remove both end caps from the hardware cover (see fig. 4-14).
 Remove the hardware cover.
 Press down on the top of the cover with one hand, and gently pull the bottom of the cover away from the sash, until it "clicks."
 Do not use force, or you will damage the cover (see fig. 4-15).
 Now lift the cover straight up (see fig. 4-16).
-Use the 4 mm wrench to loosen the lock nut on the side of the gliding shoe (see fig. 4-16).